DedoGospod/dotfiles-master/README.md

 Dotfiles Installation Guide (Arch Linux)

-Follow these steps to install and manage your dotfiles using stow:

 1. Clone the Dotfiles Repository: Open your terminal and run the following command to clone your dotfiles repository:

 git clone https://github.com/dedogospod/dotfiles-master.git